1. Why is it necessary to develop these NHS properties for housing?

-The transport assessment undertaken as part of the proposed development will be submitted as part of the planning application to Southwark Council.
+The transport assessment undertaken as part of the proposed development has been submitted as part of the planning application to Southwark Council.

 The proposed communal landscaped areas will therefore be for use by the residents and their visitors and be interwoven with play and amenity spaces to be enjoyed by all ages.
 Our landscape architects have designed the external spaces to promote and foster positive mental health and well-being through the features and planting.

-In addition there will be a public route which opens up the site on the eastern boundary and allows a safe, accessible and convenient link to and from De Crespigny Park to Denmark Hill station.
+In addition, there will be a public route which opens the site on the eastern boundary and allows a safe, accessible and convenient link to and from De Crespigny Park to Denmark Hill station.

 Maintenance of the new landscape spaces will be managed through a site-wide management and maintenance plan and regime.
 This will include long term care of the existing trees which we are looking to retain on the street and in the woodland at the south of the site.